 Limit merchandising selection: better vendors’ agreements and payments with low prices and high quality

 Our strategy is to provide our members with a broad range of high-quality merchandise at prices we believe are consistently lower than elsewhere.
 We seek to limit items to fast-selling models, sizes, and colors.
 We carry an average of approximately 3,800 active stock keeping units (SKUs) per warehouse in our core warehouse business, significantly less than other broadline retailers.
 Many consumable products are offered for sale in case, carton, or multiple-pack quantities only.

-Costco, like ALDI, does the opposite, praises itself for limited stock selection.
+Costco, like ALDI, does the opposite and praises itself for limited stock selection.

 Online commerce to offer what’s not available in the warehouses

 Online businesses provide our members additional products and services, many not found in our warehouses.
 Net sales for our online business were approximately 4% of our total net sales in 2017 and 2016, respectively, and 3% in 2015.